Cmohan/powershell-profile-template/README.md

 The Powershell console has a settings script that you can use to customize your experience.
 You can use it to load the same modules everytime you run the console, create custom commands, or customize the console itself.

-If you've never worked with the different Powershell profiles, [this article](https://devblogs.microsoft.com/scripting/understanding-the-six-powershell-profiles/) explains the six different types and when which profile is used.
+If you've never worked with the different Powershell profiles, [this article](https://devblogs.microsoft.com/scripting/understanding-the-six-powershell-profiles/) explains the six different types and when each profile is used.
 Personally, I only use the CurrentUserAllHosts profile.
 I haven't found a use case where I would need the other types yet.

 ### Profile Template